imagekit-developer/imagekit-ruby/README.md

 # ImageKit.io Ruby SDK

 The ImageKit Ruby library provides convenient access to the ImageKit REST API from any Ruby 3.2.0+ application.
+The library supports building and transforming URLs, generating signed URLs for secure content delivery, and handling file uploads.
 It ships with comprehensive types & docstrings in Yard, RBS, and RBI – [see below](https://github.com/imagekit-developer/imagekit-ruby#Sorbet) for usage with Sorbet.
 The standard library's `net/http` is used as the HTTP transport, with connection pooling via the `connection_pool` gem.

 ## Documentation

 Complete documentation and integration guides are available at the [official ImageKit Ruby documentation](https://imagekit.io/docs/integration/ruby).
 Additional resources include the [REST API documentation](https://imagekit.io/docs/api-reference) and [gem documentation on RubyDoc](https://gemdocs.org/gems/imagekitio).

-If you're using Ruby on Rails, ImageKit integrates seamlessly with [Active Storage](https://imagekit.io/docs/integration/ruby/ruby-on-rails-with-active-storage) and [CarrierWave](https://imagekit.io/docs/integration/ruby/ruby-on-rails-with-carrierwave) for powerful file upload handling.
+If you're using Ruby on Rails, ImageKit integrates seamlessly with [Active Storage](https://imagekit.io/docs/integration/ruby/ruby-on-rails-with-active-storage) and [CarrierWave](https://imagekit.io/docs/integration/ruby/ruby-on-rails-with-carrierwave) for file upload handling and view helpers for generating responsive `img` tags and `video` tags with transformations.

 ## Table of Contents